Danyu999/DistributedHashTable/README.md

 each process ends up waiting forever :(.
 Having issues finding a way to do the barrier (send/receive messages with other processes) on a single thread.

-* Idea to implement distributed barrier: connect to nodes in node list one by one, all in the same order, sending ready messages as we go.
-This should prevent multiple processes getting into a deadlock of waiting for connections.
-Then, send all ready messages after receiving enough ready messages.
-Implement
+* Idea to implement distributed barrier: Multithread.
+One thread listens for barrier messages, counting the number of ready and allready messages.
+Another thread attempts to send ready messages to all nodes in the network (including itself).
+It keeps retrying until it has sent one message to each node.
+Once the number of ready messages received matches the number of nodes, broadcast an allready message.
+The program continues when it has received as many allready messages as there are processes.

+* Tested program on aws instance successfully.
+The distributed barrier appears to be working for a single process.